A variational inference framework for inverse problems: Model fitting via variational methods

+Both MFVB and VMP can achieve the same approximations \eqref{eq:qxDens}--\eqref{eq:qaxDens} since it is possible to establish a direct correspondence between the initialisation values of the two variational procedures.
+For example, using the hyperparameter input $A_x$ in Algorithm \ref{alg:MFVBalgo} for MFVB corresponds to a call of VMP to the Inverse G-Wishart Prior Fragment \cite[Algorithm 1]{maestrini2021inverse} with inputs $G_{\Theta}=G_{ \mbox{diag}}$, $\xi_{\Theta}=1$, $\bLambda_{\Theta}=A_x^{-2}$ and $G_{ \mbox{diag}}$ being a graph corresponding to a diagonal matrix, to initialise the natural parameter vector $\etaSUBpaxTOax$ of the message sent from factor $p(a_x)$ to stochastic node $a_x$.
+Further details about the initialisation of VMP are provided in the supplement.

-\subsection{Alternative Response and Penalization Distributions}
+\subsection{Alternative response and penalization distributions}

 The message passing on factor graph fragments paradigm allows for flexible imposition of non-Normal response distributions.
-Fragment 5 of Figure \ref{fig:InvProbFacGraph} can be replaced by one of the likelihood fragments identified in Nolan and Wand (2017), Maestrini and Wand (2018) or McLean and Wand (2019) to accommodate a variety of response distributions such as, for instance, binary-logistic, Poisson, Negative Binomial, $t$, Asymmetric Laplace, Skew Normal, Skew $t$ and Finite Normal Mixtures.
+For instance, fragment 4 of Figure \ref{fig:InvProbFacGraph} can be replaced by one of the likelihood fragments identified in \cite{nolan2017accurate}, \cite{maestrini2018variational} or \cite{mclean2019variational} to accommodate a variety of response distributions such as, for instance, binary-logistic, Poisson, Negative Binomial, $t$, Asymmetric Laplace, Skew Normal, Skew $t$ and Finite Normal Mixtures.

-Other penalization structures can be easily incorporated by varying the distributional assumption on the vector of auxiliary variables $\bb$.
-Neville \textit{et al.} (2014) studied MFVB inference for three continuous sparse signal shrinkage distributions, namely the Horseshoe, Negative-Exponential-Gamma and Generalized Double Pareto distributions, that can replace the Laplace penalization employed in model \eqref{eq:linInvProbModel}.
-References for the development of these sparse shrinkage priors are respectively Carvalho \textit{et al.} (2010), Griffin and Brown (2011) and Armagan \textit{et al.} (2013).
+Other penalization structures can be easily incorporated by varying the distributional assumption on the vector of auxiliary variables $\bb$. \cite{neville2014mean} studied MFVB inference for three continuous sparse signal shrinkage distributions, namely the Horseshoe, Negative-Exponential-Gamma and Generalized Double Pareto distributions, that can replace the Laplace penalization employed in model \eqref{eq:linInvProbModel}.
+References for the development of these sparse shrinkage priors are respectively \cite{carvalho2010horseshoe}, \cite{griffin2011bayesian} and \cite{armagan2013generalized}.